-Unlike women, a man is generally limited to one ejaculation and orgasm, so the timing of it is crucial.
+Timing his orgasm can be trickier for a male.
+Unlike women, a man is generally limited to one physical ejaculation and orgasm, so the timing of it is crucial.
 For some men, being able to orgasm is a strenuous and arduous task – taking such a long time that his partner becomes bored waiting for it to happen.

 Not being able to reach an orgasm can present many problems in a relationship.
 It is not an ideal situation, as a partner unfulfilled by their partner’s technique tends to want sex infrequently.
 This can add to, and cause performance anxiety which can result in other sexual problems as well as mental health challenges!

-Male or female, my Sex Mastery programs (which are recommended by leading medical specialists) teach you step-by-step, how to have fulfilling sex and orgasm when you want to.
+My Sex Mastery programs (which are recommended by leading medical specialists) teach you step-by-step, how to have fulfilling sex and orgasm when you want to.
 So you can go from “Help, I can’t orgasm!” to...
-“Sex is so enjoyable and fun now!”
+“Oh my God, that was amazing!”

 Get the easy answers for achieving a happy and satisfying sex life today.